lightninglabs/chantools/doc/chantools_inspectwaitingproofs.md

 records that the lnd v0.21 typed waiting-proof decoder would reject, including legacy remote proofs that are misread as V2 MuSig2 nonces.

+The report also prints the raw channel DB version key status.
+A `db_version_status=db_version_key_missing` result means the `metadata` bucket is present but `metadata/dbp` is absent.
+Affected lnd versions can interpret that missing key as the latest schema version, which can explain why legacy waiting proofs were left unmigrated.

 Always stop lnd and create a copy of channel.db first.
 This command does not repair or delete anything.
 Do not share channel.db because it contains sensitive channel state.